-Source: Washington County Department of Budget and Finance (1) Effective for fiscal years beginning July 1, 2010, the County implemented GASB Statement No. 54 of the Governmental Accounting Standards Board, Fund represent Designated, and Unreserved and undesignated Fund Balance.
+(1) Effective for fiscal years beginning July 1, 2010. the County implemented GASB Statement No. 54 of the Governmental Accounting Standards Board.
+Fund represents Designated, and Unreserved and undesignated Fund Balance.

 Balance Reporting and Governmental Fund Type Definitions.
 Based on this GASB Statement, the Highway Fund did not meet the criteria of a special revenue fund and was consolidated into the General Fund.